 - Tissues- In the cold and wind noses tend to run and run, you’d be surprised how many tissues you’ll go through.
 Bring a few packs as they also double as napkins and toilet paper if you run out.

 - Sunscreen & SPF Lip Protector– You’re going to be out in the direct sun for most of the day with little shade or protection.
 Bring some SPF lip balm and sunscreen to prevent turning into a lobster.

 - Deodorant– I know I said you’re “supposed to be smelly” earlier in this post, but I mean if you can avoid it ….

-- Insect repellent with 30% DEET– Once you get down into the jungle climate the bugs are relentless.
-Unfortunately even with a spray, you’re likely going to get bit a few times by these annoying little buggers; they don’t seem to respond very well to repellent.
-But, hey it’s better to be safe then sorry.
+- Insect repellent with at least 30% DEET– Once you get down into the jungle climate the bugs are relentless.
+Unfortunately, even with a spray, you’re likely going to get bit a few times by these annoying little buggers; they don’t seem to respond very well to repellent.
+But, hey it’s better to be safe than sorry.

 - Comb- I brought a small comb along to get the knots out of my hair at the end of each day.

 - Passport- Please, please, please don’t forget your passport!
 You won’t get too far without it and that would really be a bummer …

 - Receipt of Payment for Trek– It’s a good idea to bring this along just in case, to prove what you’ve already paid for.